rp-mendoza/knock-demo/README.md

 npm run dev
 ```

-or to run with the local certificate run:
+or to run with the local certificate run (must have a localhost-key.pem and localhost.pem):

 ```bash
 npm run test